publicsamples/Oi-Grandad/README.md

 It is reccomended to use samples of 3 seconds or larger, shorter files may cause crashes or audio dropouts.

+The buffer size bug effecting later version of Logic Pro seems to be back.
+Buffer sizes lower than 512 will cause glitchy playback.

 # Installation